HnH/di/README.md

     // `a` will be an implementation of the Abstraction })

-// returned values can be bound to variables by providing an option var db Database err = di.Call(func(a Abstraction) Database {
+// Returned values can be bound to variables by providing an option. var db Database err = di.Call(func(a Abstraction) Database {
     return &MySQL{a}